 What is a home loan?

-But why would someone lend you money to buy a home?
 When a lender offers a home loan, they charge an interest rate.
-This rate may seem small, but over the usual lifetime of a mortgage (between 25 and 30 years) this interest nets them a profit.
 Your lender will use your home as security and you only completely own the home after you repay the loan in full.
 If you default on the loan, the lender holds the right to take possession of your home, sell it and use the proceeds to pay off your debt.

 Welcome to the complete home loans guide